NYC clinics set to start ‘self-swab’ coronavirus tests

 Up to this point, testing has mainly been done by health care workers inserting a swab deep into a person’s nostrils.
 The feeling often makes someone sneeze or cough while the health care professional is right there, city Health and Hospitals President Dr. Mitchell Katz said.

 The new method is set to start within the next few days at eight community testing sites around the city.
-The process will work like this: A health care worker will explain how to administer the test, and then the person would go into another area, take a nasal swab and spit into a cup for a second sample for cross-checking.
+The process will work like this: A health care worker will explain how to administer the test, and then the person would take a nasal swab, with a health professional watching via a mirror to offer guidance, Katz said.
+The person getting tested then will spit into a cup for a second sample for cross-checking.
 The samples will then be given to a health care worker and tested.

 De Blasio said the method would allow health care workers and test-seekers to keep more distance; reduce the need to devote health care workers to administering tests, and allow the clinics to administer as many as 20 tests and hour, instead of 15.